 Background and Research Interest:

 Biotechnology, Diabetes, Genomics, Health Care, Bioinformatics, Data Analysis.

 ¡Hola!
 I’m Luis Felipe Padilla-Martínez, from Guanajuato, México.
-I completed my Bachelor studies in Experimental Biology in the University of Guanajuato, graduated in 2015.
-I spent some time of my bachelor course that the University of Arizona, completing the Latin American Summer Research Program.
-In 2015 I was admitted to a Master’s degree course at the Center for Research and Assistance in Technology and Design of the State of Jalisco AC (CIATEJ), in the field of Medical Pharmaceutical Biotechnology.
-During my master’s course, I went for a study visit to the Autonomous University of Barcelona, Institute of Biotechnology and Biomedicine, where I learned to use bioinformatics tools for genomic analysis.
+I studied the bachelor in Experimental Biology in the University of Guanajuato, graduated in 2015.
+During my bachelor I made a stay in The University of Arizona, completing the Latin American Summer Research Program.
+In 2015 I was accepted to do my Master’s degree in the Center for Research and Assistance in Technology and Design of the State of Jalisco AC (CIATEJ).
+I made a research stay during my master degree at the Autonomous University of Barcelona, in the institute of biotechnology and biomedicine where I learned to use bioinformatics tools for genomic analysis.

-Right now I’m a second year PhD student enrolled in the “ImPRESS HORIZON 2020 COFUND doctoral program” held at the Medical University of Białystok.
+Right now I’m a fourth year PhD student enrolled in the “ImPRESS HORIZON 2020 cofund doctoral program” held at the Medical University of Białystok.